 A large part of ensuring that children have the opportunities they deserve is funding our education system properly.
 Students need a safe atmosphere to explore and grow in.
 A secure school environment is part of that — renovating schools that are falling apart is essential to ensuring student safety.

--Increase the Department of Education’s budget to $100B
+-Increase the Department of Education’s budget

 -Increase HBCU funding